Power of Attorney: What's That About?

 Key Aspects of a POA

-The principal (person granting the authority) must be over the age of eighteen (18) and mentally competent when signing.
-In addition, the document(s) should be signed and dated in the presence of a notary public, and in some cases, other witnesses.
-The process itself varies by state as it pertains to required forms, complexity, and whether an attorney is needed.
+The principal (the person granting the authority) must be over the age of eighteen (18) and mentally competent when signing.
+Additionally, the document(s) should be signed and dated in the presence of a notary public, and in some cases, other witnesses.
+The process itself varies by state regarding required forms, complexity, and whether an attorney is needed.

 Who Can Be an Agent?